Fédération Internationale des Véhicules Anciens: Founding and objectives

-Methods, activities and collaborations
+Methods, activities, and collaborations

 FIVA's Culture Commission works to achieve recognition of historic vehicles and related objects, as culturally significant artifacts, by legal and political authorities and other stakeholders.
 FIVA's Events Commission collaborated with the European Commission to create a freely downloadable Driver's Code for general guidance of historic vehicle users, and also has devised a code for the safe promotion of rallies or mildly competitive events.
 The Technical Commission works to support the preservation of as many historic vehicles as possible, by cataloguing them with FIVA's Vehicle ID-card.
 FIVA has forged links with UNESCO and has persuaded the European Commission to accept that historic vehicles represent an important part of industrial heritage.
 FIVA has further linked up with the Fédération Internationale de l'Automobile (FIA), to promote the interest of historic cars in more sporting arenas, and with the Fédération Internationale de Motocyclisme (FIM), to help achieve similar objectives for motorcycles.
 FIVA's Legislation Commission works to address legislation that (threatens to) limit(s) the continued use of historic vehicles.
 Sofar this has primarily been concentrated on European countries and the European Union, but legislation pressures on motor transport are ever increasing generally.

 Commissions

-FIVA has Ambassadors, and a number of dedicated commissions working on its (members') national and international goals:
+FIVA has Ambassadors, and dedicated commissions working on its (members') national and international goals: